OpenTPCast/Docs/guides/UPGRADE.md

 1. Launch VirtualHere USB Client.
 1. Insert the battery into the TPCast power box and wait for it to boot up.
-1. Once the TPCast device shows up in VirtualHere USB Client under USB Hubs, launch SteamVR if it is not already configured to run automatically.
+1. Once the TPCast device shows up in VirtualHere USB Client under USB Hubs, launch SteamVR / Oculus Home if it is not already configured to run automatically.

 Once you are done using your TPCast:
-1. Exit SteamVR.
+1. Exit SteamVR / Oculus Home.
 1. Exit VirtualHere USB Client.
 1. Remove the battery from the TPCast power box.